Arterial Gas Embolism

 Sometimes decompression sickness can cause similar symptoms and signs (for a comparison of features, see Table: Comparison of Gas Embolism and Decompression Sickness).

 Comparison of Gas Embolism and Decompression Sickness

-Divers thought to have gas embolism should be recompressed promptly (see Recompression Therapy).
+Divers thought to have arterial gas embolism should be recompressed promptly.
 Transport to a recompression chamber takes precedence over nonessential procedures.
-Transport by air may be justified if it saves significant time, but exposure to reduced pressure at altitude must be minimized (see Other Types of Barotrauma : Treatment).
+Transport by air may be justified if it saves significant time, but exposure to reduced pressure at altitude must be minimized.

-Before transport, high-flow 100% O 2 enhances N 2 washout by widening the N 2 pressure gradient between the lungs and the circulation, thus accelerating reabsorption of embolic bubbles.
+Before transport, high-flow 100% oxygen enhances nitrogen washout by widening the nitrogen pressure gradient between the lungs and the circulation, thus accelerating reabsorption of embolic bubbles.
 Patients should remain in a supine position to decrease the risk of brain embolism.
 Mechanical ventilation, vasopressors, and volume resuscitation are used as needed.
 Placing patients in the left lateral decubitus position (Durant’s maneuver) or Trendelenburg position is no longer recommended.